 I deliver a treatment approach that is genuine, direct, and effective.

-As a clinical psychologist, I deliver a treatment approach that is genuine, direct, and effective.
+As a Newport Beach psychologist, I deliver a treatment approach that is genuine, direct, and effective.
 My treatment approach is tailored to each client and typically involves a blend of evidenced based treatments including Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Imagery Rehearsal Therapy, Interpersonal Psychotherapy, and Mindfulness-Based Stress Reduction.
 Together we’ll work to uncover and better understand life’s challenges and day-to-day stressors that detract from your life and focus, and begin identifying and practicing things that will improve your overall quality of life.